noenic/JenkinsTest/README.md

-Simple repo with a JENKINSFILE to learn about jenkins
+Simple repo with a JENKINSFILE to learn about jenkins and pipelines